larissaperinoto/schedules-api/README.md

 #### Running with Docker

-Create a postgres container with the command below replacing the username (POSTGRES_USER) and password (POSTGRES_PASSWORD) information if necessary
+Create a postgres container with the command below

         docker run --name my-postgres -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 -d postgres

 Check if the container was created.
-You should see **postgres-container** in the list
+You should see **my-postgres** on the list

         docker ps